FlorianSdorra/dci-boilerplate/README.md

 ### Deploy to Github Pages

 Deploy your code to **Github Pages**: this script creates a 'gh-pages' branch and serves the production bundle to this branch.
-For this to work,make sure you already have a remote repo on github.
+For this to work, make sure you already have a remote repo on github.

 ```
 npm run deploy